NHSDigital/eps-devcontainers/README.md

   make shell-image
 ```

-## Using local or pull request images
+## Using local or pull request images in visual studio code
 You can use local or pull request images by changing IMAGE_VERSION in devcontainer.json.
 For an image built locally, you should put the IMAGE_VERSION=local-build.
 For an image built from a pull request, you should put the IMAGE_VERSION=<tag of image as show in pull request job>.